 Prior to 2012 work was undertaken to meet these requirements via EIA actions, but was not identified specifically.
 Work is also shown against the Low income characteristic as this was formerly covered by the Act.

 A list showing what has been achieved both as a result of these earlier EIAs and through good practice within the Local Authority can be found as an attachment at the bottom of the page.

 - See Hate crime for information about tackling hate crime.

 Our Equality framework covers:

 Our equality policy and vision describes how we are working to achieve our equality vision.
 It conforms to all current equality legislation.

 Our equality scheme describes how we are acting to monitor and deliver such equality.
 It includes the nine protected characteristics which are age, disability, sex, race, religion/belief, sexual orientation, gender reassignment, pregnancy/maternity and marriage/civil partnership.
-Achievement against the scheme is monitored through our Corporate Equalities Group (CEG) which is a core group made up of Wycombe District Council officers.
+Achievement against the scheme is monitored through our Corporate Equalities Group (CEG) which is a core group made up of Buckinghamshire Council officers.

 Equality and diversity employment statement: this sets out our principles and aims towards creating a diverse workforce.

 Children and young people are important to us.